-The holidays are over on January 6, but you will still see some lights up through around mi-January.
+The Christmas holidays are over on January 6, but you will still see some lights up through around mid-January.

 In fact, it’s a joy to eat inside, stuffing oneself with all the Roman delicacies while surrounded by a jovial warm atmosphere.
 Armando al Pantheon, Trattoria Monti, Da Danilo and Arcangelo are just a few such places.